Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 <resolved-image source="/images/elm/text-input.gif" />

-The user interface consists of just elements: a text input box and a label.
+The user interface consists of just two elements: a text input box and a label.
 The text value of the label is whatever the user types into the text input box.
 This means that the only data that the application keeps track of is a string.
 We can start modeling the `State` type:

 ```fsharp
 type State = { TextInput : string }